 The JLO Bus Company has hired you to evaluate two alternative financing methods for construction of a new bus terminal facility in downtown Boston.
 JLO requires $5,000,000 in funding.

-Alternatives:
+The alternatives are:

-Issue a new $5,000,000 bond offering at 6%.
+issue a new $5,000,000 bond offering at 6%

-Issue of 100,000 new shares of its common stock at a market price of $50 per share.
+issue of 100,000 new shares of its common stock at a market price of $50 per share

 Assuming income before interest and taxes under both alternatives is $2,200,000 and JLO’s federal tax rate 35%, evaluate each alternative through net income and earnings per share.
 The company currently has 500,000 shares of common stock outstanding.
 What advice would you provide JLO on choosing one or the other alternative?